The Gospel of Jesus’ Wife

 Does this fragment prove that Jesus was married?
 The answer is an emphatic no…it says nothing about true history, about Jesus of Nazareth.

-He says that if this thing wasn’t faked (which some scholars think it is), one possibility is that it’s a Gnostic source (basically a totally different religion) which meant something other than real marriage here (since they weren’t big into physical stuff being good).
+He says that if this thing wasn’t faked (May 2014 Update: Gospel of Jesus’ Wife Looks More and More Like a Fake), one possibility is that it’s a Gnostic source (basically a totally different religion) which meant something other than real marriage here (since they weren’t big into physical stuff being good).
 Another possibility is that it’s talking about the church as Jesus’ wife, kind of like John does in the book of Revelation.
 Other scholars like Dr. Darrell Bock and Dr. Gary Habermas agree, saying there just isn’t an awful lot of context here to even figure out what the author was trying to say.

 How I Answer, “Did Jesus Have a Wife?”